What is a registered office?

 Corporate law services

-The ALL IN incorporation package available at allincorporated.ca includes registered office and records address services from Twin River Law LLP.
+The Premium and ALL In incorporation packages available at allincorporated.ca each include one year of registered office and records address services from David G. van Moorsel Professional Corporation.
 This includes acting as the registered office and records address for one year following incorporation, preparing and filing the first year’s corporate annual return, and preparing annual resolutions of the directors and shareholders to be effective on the first anniversary date of the corporation.